 In accordance with the terms and conditions set forth in its publications, and if accepted, I agree to abide by the rules and regulations set forth in the publications and in the Student Handbook.
 I also agree that the College has permission to use any College sponsored pictures in which any likeness appears.

-certify that I have read and agree with the above, and that all information provided herein is true and complete.
+I certify that I have read and agree with the above, and that all information provided herein is true and complete.

 Signature of Applicant Date

-Signature of Parent
+Signature of Parent Data

-or Legal guardian Date
+or Legal guardian(If student is under 18 years) Date